Why do I need a website?

 Reason #3: Be the Leader Online

 The answer to the question, “Why do I need a website,” revolves around being a leader in your field.
-Make a high-quality and professional website, and you establish yourself as the top player in your industry.
+Make a high-quality and professional website design, and you establish yourself as the top player in your industry.

 If your competitors already have websites, let your creativity shine.
 Design a site that users have never before seen.
 Show customers why your company stands out from the rest and why they should buy your products and/or services.